en

 This upgrade process can be challenging and risky as it might potentially lead to compatibility issues and data loss if not correctly managed.

+The migration process typically involves the initial testing migration, followed by the final migration before going live.
 The testing migration serves as a crucial preparatory stage, where potential issues can be identified and resolved before they affect the actual migration.

 However, creating a testing environment that accurately replicates the production environment poses a challenge.
 It must be perfectly in sync with the production environment to ensure the validity of the test results.
+If discrepancies exist between the two environments, issues might go undetected during testing, only to emerge during the final migration.

 To maintain the same application response times after the migration, it's crucial to analyze the level of resources required relative to the quantity of data being migrated.